maxim-pre/date-abase-frontend/README.md

 # Date-abase

-This is a project with a mission to connect nerds with their dream "programming" partners ;). users will be able to create and account and dating profile by answering a few important questions to determine your best match.
-You can browse other peoples profile and if you like the look of someone try matching with them and see if they reciprocate.
-If you end up lucky youll be able to chat.
+This is a project with a mission to connect nerds with their dream "programming" partners ;). users will be able to create an account and dating profile by answering a few important questions to determine your best match.
+You can browse other people's profile and if you like the look of someone try matching with them and see if they reciprocate.
+If you end up lucky you'll be able to chat.

 <a href="https://daterbase.netlify.app/">Deployment Link</a>